mahakb2003/mahakb2003/README.md

 Welcome to my GitHub profile.

-I am a Data Analyst and aspiring Business Analyst with a strong foundation in data analytics, machine learning, and business insights.
+I am a Data Analyst and aspiring Product Analyst with a strong foundation in data analytics, machine learning, and business insights.
 I enjoy working with data to uncover patterns, build dashboards, and support data-driven decision-making.

 I have hands-on experience through internships and projects involving large datasets, KPI tracking, and performance analysis.